Streaming Architecture, Performance, Apache Kafka

 Latency vs Cost: Achieving single-digit millisecond latencies is expensive.
 It requires premium hardware, over-provisioning for headroom, dedicated networking, and significant engineering effort.
 For many applications, spending 10x more to reduce latency from 50ms to 5ms doesn't justify the business value.
 Understand your true latency requirements before optimizing prematurely.

 Governance and Control: As pipelines become more complex and performance-critical, maintaining quality and compliance becomes challenging.
 Tools like Conduktor provide governance capabilities for streaming platforms, ensuring that performance optimizations don't compromise data quality, schema compatibility, or access controls.
-Clean, well-governed streams are essential for achieving predictable low-latency performance—schema validation failures or malformed messages introduce latency spikes and recovery overhead.
+Monitor your topics and validate data quality with Data Quality tools, and manage Kafka resources efficiently through the Topics interface.
+Conduktor's real-time monitoring can track end-to-end latencies, identify slow consumers, and alert on SLA violations, critical for maintaining predictable low-latency performance.
+Clean, well-governed streams are essential, schema validation failures or malformed messages introduce latency spikes and recovery overhead.

 Use Cases Demanding Low Latency